 In the 6th century BC, the fifth king of Rome, Tarquinius Priscus, ordered the construction of a horse race track.
 This was the first part of the Circus Maximus; there were no grandstands or carceres (explained below) at that time.
 The stream that flowed through the valley, was channeled and bridged.

 Republican period (509 - 27 BC)

 In 329 BC the carceres were built.
 The literal translation of the word carceres is dungeon or prison, but here it refers to the horses’ stables and the starting points for the race.
 Athletes entered the stadium through the Pompae gate and the Romans sat on the hills surrounding the circus to watch the spectacles.
 The grandstands were built later.

 A fire in 31 BC (the first of three) destroyed a big part of the first wooden structure.
-Emperor Augustus had it rebuilt, added a pulvinar (imperial box) on the Palatine, and placed new decorations on the spina (separation wall).
+Emperor Augustus had it rebuilt, added a pulvinar (imperial box), and placed new decorations on the spina (separation wall).

 The cavea, the space intended for spectators, was divided into three levels.
 These were horizontally separated by corridors and vertically divided by stairs.
 The lower part that was nearest to the track was occupied by the senators.
 The part above it was reserved for the horsemen and the rest for the remaining audience.

 A second fire in 64 AD lasted six days and destroyed a large part of the city and the Circus Maximus, which was then rebuilt by Nero.

 Also the emperor Titus made changes to the Circus Maximus.
 In 81 AD, two years after his death, Domitian ordered to build the Arch of Titus in his honor.
 Back then it was added to the stadium but today it’s not there anymore to be admired.
 By the way, this arch shouldn’t be confused with the arch of the Roman Forum.